Fritz Hafner

-Fritz Hafner (10 December 1877 in Vienna, Austria – 21 November 1964 in Juist, Ostfriesland, West Germany) was an Austrian-German painter and visual arts educator.
+Fritz Hafner (10 December 1877 – 21 November 1964) was an Austrian-German painter and visual arts educator.

 Life

+He was born in Vienna, Austria.
 When he was a boy, Hafner had already developed a talent for painting nature, trying to capture his impressions of the landscape and its fauna.
 Later, when he had reached his limits as an amateur, he decided to learn painting professionally.
 At 19, he applied for a place at the State Academy of Fine Arts in Stuttgart and studied for eight years with Carlos Grethe, Jakob Grünenwald, Robert von Haug, and Franz Herterich, and also with Wilhelm Steinhausen in Frankfurt.
 Due to his performance, he received a scholarship for both a studio and lodging as well as a grant to study for six months in Italy.

 At that time the Art Academy aimed to empower aspiring artists to paint pictures for exhibitions.
 Hafner, however, was not compliant.
 It took years before he succeeded.
 He made amends with a return to his early passion.
 While his colleagues concentrated on the turn of the 19th and 20th centuries and mainly modern styles, Hafner found his artistic fulfillment in painting flowers and landscapes.
 His love of Far Eastern painting also served as an inspiration.